ManolescuSebastian/SmartOutlet-IOT/README.md

 FYI
 -----
-Each module (api / hardware /mobile) contains a different readme that has mode details related to that topic.
+Each module (api / hardware /mobile) contains a different README that has more details related to that topic.

 Demo
 ------